lmas/labassistant/README.md

 Status
 --------------------------------------------------------------------------------

+Project has been shut down, if anyone want to take it over please go see issue #2.

-The library is currently in an alpha stage and under development.
+~~The library is currently in an alpha stage and under development.~~

-Main features have been implemented, along with basic test coverage.
-It haven't been tested in production yet, so beware.
+~~Main features have been implemented, along with basic test coverage.
+It haven't been tested in production yet, so beware.~~

 Installation
 --------------------------------------------------------------------------------